P90X vs P90X3 – Which Is The Better Schedule?

 Results Over a 13-Week Program

 What does this mean for a full 13-week plan?
-Just what I thought: I ‘m getting more work out of P90X vs. P90X3:
+Just what I thought: I ‘m getting more work out of P90X vs P90X3:

 P90X3 appears to have many more representatives than P90X, both when doing P90X in the 8-10 rep range along with the 12-15 rep range.
 But over half of the counted repetitions come from just doing CVX 5 times in the program.
-Another 1170 reps are the result of doubling the Eccentric Upper and Lower representative numbers to account for the 4-count moves.
+Another 1170 reps are the result of doubling the Bizarre Upper and Lower representative counts to account for the 4-count moves.
 No wonder I ‘m hurting again.

 No surprise here with my total weight lifted over 13 weeks.
 Even with doubling the Total Weight from Weird Upper and Lower, P90X3 offers just about 75% of the weightlifting possibility of P90X.